dotfurther/OpenDiscoverSDK/SdkExamples/PowerShellExample/README.md

    PS>  $format.Classification -eq [OpenDiscoverSDK.Interfaces.IdClassification]::DocumentExchange
 ```

-It's not hard to see that the user using a file path pipeline with this Cmdlet could search for all documents on a file server that either have certain format Id or IdClassification type.
+It's not hard to see that users using a file path pipeline with this Cmdlet could search for all documents on a file server that either have certain format Id or IdClassification type.

 <img src="Image4.png">